mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 ---

-Imagine that, we have built one monolithic app **Cricket Live Score** where an admin adds the live match scores into the database and users use this app to get to know current score about the live match.
+Imagine that, we have built one monolithic app **Cricket Live Score** where an admin adds the live match scores into the database, and users use this app to get to know the current score about the live match.
 Match like **India** v **Pakistan** is very popular and it tends to have lots of traffic.
 Sometimes app goes down because it can't handle such heavy traffic.